openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 Create a New Open edX Event with Long-Term Support
 ==================================================

+Open edX Events are supported and maintained by the Open edX community.
+This mechanism is designed to be extensible and flexible to allow developers to create new events that can be consumed by other services.
 This guide describes how to create a new Open edX event with long-term support by following the practices outlined in the :doc:`../decisions/0016-event-design-practices` ADR.

 Events design with long-support follow closely the practices described in the ADR to minimize breaking changes, maximize compatibility and support for future versions of Open edX.